ZRX-Pathways/pZEIPs/.github/PULL_REQUEST_TEMPLATE.md

 Before submitting your proposal, please review the following checklist:

-- [ ] I have read and understood the [pZEIP process](https://github.com/ZRX-Pathways/pZEIPs/blob/main/pZEIPs/README.md)
+- [ ] I have read and understand the [pZEIP process](https://github.com/ZRX-Pathways/pZEIPs/blob/main/pZEIPs/README.md).
 - [ ] I have thoroughly reviewed my proposal for completeness and accuracy.
-- [ ] I have provided detailed information about the project's goals, methodology, and expected outcomes.
-- [ ] I have outlined the resources required and an estimated timeline.
-- [ ] I have identified potential risks and proposed mitigation strategies.
-- [ ] I have ensured that my proposal aligns with the organization's objectives and guidelines.
+- [ ] I have ensured that my proposal aligns with the 0x Protocol's ethos of being publicly-owned, open-source software - permissionless to use, to build on, and to govern.

 ## Feedback and Questions